- Stock Picker's Corner

 What’s Happening

-The Pentagon is looking to buy as much as $1 billion in critical minerals, a move Washington hopes will offset China’s recent export restrictions on rare earths and related materials.
-The Defense Logistics Agency (DLA) initiative would stockpile essentials like cobalt, antimony (remember this word), tantalum, and scandium, which are all vital to such defense technologies as radar systems and fighter jets.
+The Pentagon wants to drop as much as $1 billion on critical minerals, a move Washington hopes will offset China’s recent export restrictions on rare earths and related materials.
+The Defense Logistics Agency (DLA) initiative would stockpile such essentials as cobalt, antimony (remember this word), tantalum and scandium — all of them vital to such defense technologies as radar systems and fighter jets.

 Why It Matters

-These minerals get their “critical” label because they are essential to national security, powering missile-detection systems and other advanced electronics.
-In an era of deglobalization where America and China each want to dominate, China’s stranglehold and refusal to export poses a national security risk.
-The Pentagon, the U.S. military, and American defense companies won’t be able to maintain current weapons systems or develop new ones without critical materials, and the lack of them could tip the scales on who calls the shots in an uncertain geopolitical future.
+Because they are critical to today’s advanced technologies — they’re the key ingredients for everything from missile-detection systems to modern jet fighters — these minerals have earned their “critical” prefix.
+In an era of deglobalization where the United States and China each want to dominate, China’s stranglehold on mineral reserves and refusal to export poses a true national security risk to America.
+The Pentagon, the U.S. military and American defense companies can’t maintain current weapons systems or develop new ones without critical materials.
+A shortfall could tip the scales on who calls the shots on the world stage.

-President Trump justified the retaliatory measures by blasting Beijing’s “extraordinarily aggressive position on trade.”
+President Trump justified the retaliatory measures by blasting Beijing’s “extraordinarily aggressive position on trade” — tough words that are like a frontal assault in the usually subdued dialogue of global diplomacy.

-Investors were clearly rattled, with every major stock index taking a hit.
+Investors were clearly rattled by at the tariffs and the tough talk, with every major stock index taking a hit.

 Source: Google Finance